Starling226/conduit-manager/README.md

 * **Display Name/IP:** Use this to siwtch the list to Server name or IP address.
 * **Max Clients:** As a rule of thumb, each core should support 50-60 clients.
 So if you have 4 cores you can set it to 225.
 This will possibly gives you up to 200 clients.
 * **Status Table:** If the selection panel is empty you can highlight IP addresses in Status Table and directly do oprtaions.
 Click column header to sort ascending or descending.
+* **Traffic:** Traffic allows you to monitor network traffic across the individual servers.
+When you click on Traffic, it imports the server log files from local disk.
+Within the Visualizer window you can click on "Reload to
-* **Visualize:** Visualize allows you to monitor network traffic across the individual servers.
-When you click on Visualize, it imports the server log files from local disk.
-Within the Visualizer window you can click on "Reload to retrieve the data" and it starts fetching the latest logs from the servers.
+* **Report:** Report allows you to download and display conduit hourly network traffic across the individual servers.
+When you click on Traffic, it imports the server hourly log files from local disk.
+Within the Visualizer window you can click on "Reload to retrieve the data" and it starts fetching the latest hourly logs from the servers.
 Please be patient, it may takes a couple of minutes to download the logs.

 ## Important Notes
 * **SSH Port:** These scripts use the standard **SSH Port 22** for all connections.